 The tire gauge on the end of the gas station air hose can be wildly inaccurate.
 The little pencil gauges tire dealers used to give away aren’t much better.
 If you really want to take the best care of your tires, you need an accurate gauge at home, because tire pressures need to be checked when the tires are cold.
-Look for the following items when shopping for a gauge: the factory recommended inflation pressure of your tires is around the middle of the range of the gauge, where it’s most accurate, that there’s a rubber boot around the gauge to protect it, there’s a bleed-off valve, in case you overinflate, and the hose is long and flexible enough even if the vale stem ends up in the 12 o’clock position.
+Look for the following items when shopping for a gauge: the factory recommended inflation pressure of your tires is around the middle of the range of the gauge, where it’s most accurate, that there’s a rubber boot around the gauge to protect it, there’s a bleed-off valve, in case you over-inflate, and the hose is long and flexible enough even if the vale stem ends up in the 12 o’clock position.

 If you’re going to be doing any electrical troubleshooting on your car, you’ll need a digital multimeter to measure voltage and current into to diagnose the source of the problem.
 While there are plenty of multimeters to choose from, most are geared toward use by electronics technician.
 As an automotive DIYer, the following are the functions you’re most likely to need: measuring Volts DC and AC, measuring resistance in OHMs, measuring Frequency Hertz (Hz). and a 10 megaohm (MΩ) impedance (to be able to diagnose sensitive automotive electronics).

 A good idea any time you’re working around a car, and even better idea when you’re working under a car and rust or dirt can flake off and get in your eyes.
 And think of protective glasses not just as a safety item, but a productivity tool.
 Think of the time you’ll save if you’ve not in the bathroom trying to rinse a flake of rust out of your eye.
+You can buy these in any hardware, building, construction, or paint store.

 You you spend any time coming in contact with the fluids in your car, you need to be wearing gloves.
 All the smart professional mechanics already do so.
 Why?
 Some of the fluids in your car are toxic to start with, while other are benign when they go into the car and become increasingly toxic with use – motor oil being an excellent example.
 So be smart, buy a box, they’re cheap protection, and you won’t have to worry about being poisoned by your own car.

 Sometime you need to hot things hard, and for that a metal-faced hammer is a great solution.
 There are other times when a more subtle solution is required.
 A hammer with two faces, one hard plastic the other softer rubber is the perfect choice for those situations.
 For example, if you need to tap a metal cover back into place a metal hammer will leave scratches or dents.
 The plastic end is perfect for that use.
 And if there’s a small click that needs just a little more encouragement to drop into its hole, the rubber side is the way to go.
+Unlike a claw hammer, a double sided and dual-material hammer is good for way more DIY projects than when you want to hang a picture or nail a piece of wood or two.

 Remember the movie “Christmas Story”?
 Of course you do, everyone does.
 Remember the scene where Ralphie is helping his father change a tire for the first time, holding up the hubcap so his his Old Man could keep the lug nuts together?
 And then Ralphie drops the hubcap and says “Oh Fudge” but doesn’t really say “Oh Fudge”?
 Think of a magnetic dish as a Oldsmobile hubcab that’ll never make you say “Oh Fudge.”

 If you haven’t noticed, screws on cars are getting smaller.
 Carmarkers are looking to shave ounces everywhere they can and that includes fasteners.
 And you might have noticed that smaller screwheads are easier to damage.
 As a result, you really need a set of small, precision screwdrivers to attack those little buggers, especially those buried deep down into a hole.
+A nice selection of Phillips screwdriver heads and flathead screwdriver bits should save you a lot of trouble further down the line.

 Wheel Chocks, Jack Stands

 True story: a few weeks before high school graduation, our beloved shop teacher was working under a car using only a bumper jack.
 The car slipped and of course killed him.
 Since then not only have I always used four sturdy jack stands when working on a car with four wheels off the ground, I use two wheel chocks and two jack stands when working on just one end (and that’s only for the briefest time and just reaching underneath).
-It’s the cheapest investment you can make in your own safety
+It’s the cheapest investment you can make on your own safety.